benschw/satis-go/README.md

 ## Hacking

-install satis to your path like above
+install satis to your path like above (or use the supplied `make` target)

 	make satis-install